 In the last ten years, Mason's computing programs have expanded significantly.
 The university now enrolls the largest number of undergraduate and graduate students in computing in the Commonwealth of Virginia, with growth outpacing that of all of our Commonwealth peers.
-In the 2018-2019 academic year, the institution conferred 1,074 bachelor's degrees in eleven computing majors7 across four academic units, accounting for 19 percent of all bachelor's degrees conferred that year at Mason.
-Today, the university enrolls more than 6,000 undergraduate students in thirteen computing majors8 across four academic units, and more than 2,000 graduate students in computing programs across five academic units.
+In the 2018-2019 academic year, the institution conferred 1,074 bachelor's degrees in eleven computing majors across four academic units, accounting for 19 percent of all bachelor's degrees conferred that year at Mason.
+Today, the university enrolls more than 6,000 undergraduate students in thirteen computing majors across four academic units, and more than 2,000 graduate students in computing programs across five academic units.

 Students may, for example, earn undergraduate or graduate degrees or certificates in Information Systems and Operations Management (ISOM) from the School of Business (BUS), Health Informatics from the College of Health and Human Services (CHHS), Geoinformatics and Geospatial Intelligence from the College of Science (CoS), Computer Game Design from the College of Visual and Performing Arts (CVPA), Learning Technologies and IT-e-Learning from the College of Education and Human Development (CEHD), and Cybersecurity Engineering from VSE.
 In FY 2021, the university will introduce: a new computer science education initiative at both bachelor's and master's levels, a collaboration among CEHD and VSE to produce computer science teachers for P-12 school systems; new MS programs in Climate Science (CoS) and Cybersecurity (VSE); and, a digital humanities certificate in the College of Humanities and Social Sciences (CHSS).
-Students majoring or minoring in the humanities and social sciences already have opportunities to work side-by-side with faculty and postdoctoral fellows on large-scale digital history and computational linguistics projects as well as computer Science (VSE) and Mason's Quantum Science and Engineering Center, the Department of Physics & Astronomy (CoS) plans to introduce a new multidisciplinary quantum information science and engineering emphasis in the Applied and Engineering Physics degree to equip graduates with expertise in quantum computing, information, algorithms, and sensors.
+Students majoring or minoring in the humanities and social sciences already have opportunities to work side-by-side with faculty and postdoctoral fellows on large-scale digital history and computational linguistics projects as well as computational science research projects in CHSS research centers and labs.
+Working with the Department of Computer Science (VSE) and Mason's Quantum Science and Engineering Center, the Department of Physics & Astronomy (CoS) plans to introduce a new multidisciplinary quantum information science and engineering emphasis in the Applied and Engineering Physics degree to equip graduates with expertise in quantum computing, information, algorithms, and sensors.